aijaz/blog/content/posts/2024/2024-06-03-denver-halal.markdown

 Category: Personal
 Tags: Restaurants

-Every so often a Muslim friends contacts me saying they're coming to visit Denver and would like to know which Halal restaurants they can visit.
+Every so often a Muslim friend contacts me saying they're coming to visit Denver and would like to know which Halal restaurants they can visit.
 I decide to post the list of restaurants here, so I can share it easily and update it periodically.

 <!-- more -->